 Humanities Tennessee (the "Organization") is a not-for-profit corporation that is the independent state affiliate of the National Endowment for the Humanities ("NEH").
-Approximately 76% of the Organization's public support (excluding donated goods and services) came from the federal government through NEH in the year ended June 30, 2020.
+Approximately 68% and 76% of the Organization's public support (excluding donated goods and services) came from the federal government through NEH in the years ended June 30, 2021 and 2020, respectively.
 Support also comes from state and local government, corporate and foundation grants, private contributions, and earned income.
 The Organization was incorporated in 1973 to promote public understanding of the humanities in Tennessee.
 Its principal activities consist of conducting humanities programs and offering services and grants in support of the humanities programs of other organizations.